akgr115/maps/index.md

 ![E](https://github.com/akgr115/myeverythings/blob/gh-pages/Hoi4%20mod%20basic%20resources/fianlly.png?raw=true)

-If anyone sees this and wants to help just use these and then send it to me
+If anyone sees this and wants to help just use these and then send it to me.
+For the province colors, cause the way hoi4 works every province needs to have it's own color.
+Just use a random color generator online, thats what I did.

 [Province Template](https://github.com/akgr115/myeverythings/blob/gh-pages/Hoi4%20mod%20basic%20resources/Province%20Template.png?raw=true)